espocrm/documentation/user-guide/mass-email.md

 Target Lists contains the lists of Accounts, Contacts, Leads and Users records.

 Users can populate target lists manually using _Select_ action on the corresponding panel on Target List detail view.
-There is an ability to make filtering and then select all result of search.
+There is an ability to make filtering and then select all results of the search.

 ## Populating target lists with Reports